termermc/Twister/README.md

   - **TODO** Routes
   - **TODO** Individual 404 pages for domains
   - **DONE** Inclusion of the UniversalDB library
-  - **TODO** PreRequestHandlers to handle requests before they are sent to the request processor
+  - **DONE** PreRequestHandlers to handle requests before they are sent to the request processor